Thursday January 19, 2017

 28. Ensure tables and chairs are optional in many spaces

 Tables and chairs imply a certain sort of arrangement when it comes to classrooms, socialising, learning and pedagogy.
-We are not designed for extensive sitting and there is more to learning than what can take place at a table.
+We are not designed for extensive sitting and there is more to learning than what can take place sitting at a table.

 29. Help children feel special, not elite

 All of us feel good when we feel special.
 In a world where so many children go to under-resourced schools or no school at all, going to a great school is an honour and privilege.
-But having what others do not does make us better.
+But having what others do not does not make us better.
 Your qualifications do not define you as a human.
 Your humanity does.